Diana, Princess

 in a lake.
 The Northamptonshire estate, which has been open to

 the public during the summer, will close tomorrow until next year.
-At Buckingham Palace, the state apartments
+At

-will be open to the public as usual during the annual summer opening.
+as usual during the annual summer opening.
+Elsewhere in London,

-gates of Kensington Palace, Diana's former home.
+Palace, Diana's former home.

-In Paris, more floral tributes are expected to be left
+In Paris, more floral

-at the unofficial shrine above the Pont d'Alma tunnel where the
+the Pont d'Alma tunnel where the fatal crash happened.
+The

-her funeral service took place.
+where her funeral service took place.

-People pay their respects at the memorial to Diana,
+respects at the memorial to Diana, Princess of Wales, at Althorp

-Princess of Wales, at Althorp House in Northamptonshire.
+House in Northamptonshire.

-Photos and floral tributes to the late Princess
+Photos and floral

-Diana, on left on the gate of her former London home, Kensington
+tributes to the late Princess Diana, on left on the gate of her

 Wednesday August